 Quantitative skills are highly valued, and this degree prepares students for employment in a wide variety of occupations in the public and private sectors.
-Around 30% of our graduates go on to further study, but for those who go into work typical careers include accountancy, consultancy, and IT.
+Around 30% of our graduates go on to further study, but for those who go into work typical careers include finance, consultancy and IT.

-Nathan, who graduated in 2012, is now an engineer.
-He says: ‘During my degree I developed my ability to solve complex problems - a fundamental skill set to tackle challenges I encounter on a day-to-day basis as an engineer.
-The application of mathematics in engineering and manufacturing is ever-increasing, meaning there will be more and more opportunities to find interesting roles in which I can apply my skills’.
+Nathan, now an engineer, says: ‘During my degree I developed my ability to solve complex problems – a fundamental skill set to tackle challenges I encounter on a day-to-day basis as an engineer.
+The application of mathematics in engineering and manufacturing is ever increasing, meaning there will be more and more opportunities to find interesting roles in which I can apply my skills.’

 There are two Mathematics degrees, the three-year BA and the four-year MMath.
 You will not be asked to choose between these until your third year.

 The first year consists of core courses in pure and applied mathematics (including statistics).
 Options start in the second year, with the third and fourth years offering a large variety of courses, including options from outside mathematics.

 - Years 1 and 2: around ten lectures a week, 2–3 tutorials or classes a week